-We put together a food plan for Harold and gradually we build a moderate intensity exercise and activity program.
-Harold began walking 10 minutes twice a day.
-As time moved on, he was able to walk 30 minutes without too much discomfort and began some resistance training and flexibility training as well.
-Harold was definitely being compliant both with his eating plan and exercise plan more that 80% of the time and he was getting good results.
+We put together a food plan for Moe and gradually we build a moderate intensity exercise program.
+Moe began walking 10 minutes twice a day.
+As time moved on, he was able to walk 30 minutes without too much discomfort and began some resistance training and flexibility training, too.
+Moe was definitely being compliant both with his eating and exercise plans more that 80% of the time.
+He was getting good results.
 The little aches and pains were mostly gone.
-His weight loss was proceeding well on a consistent basis.
-People who knew Harold were starting to see the difference, too.
+His weight loss was proceeding on a consistent basis.
+People who knew Moe were starting to see the difference, too.

-Like we do with all of our program participants, we spent a lot of time with Harold on how to handle two days of Rosh HaShanah followed by Shabbos.
-We also coached him on preparing for the fasts of Tzom Gedalia and Yom Kippur as well as how to break those fasts without overdoing it.
-We got him to make the best of the situation with Succos.
-And perhaps most important, como conocer chicos coreanos que hablen espaУБol we set different but practical and reasonable goals for this period of time.
+Like we do with all of our clients, we spent a lot of time with Moe on how to handle two days of Rosh HaShanah followed by Shabbos.
+We also coached him on preparing for the fast days of Tzom Gedalia and Yom Kippur.
+We got Moe to make the best of the situation with Succos.
+And perhaps most important, we set different but practical and reasonable goals for this period of time.

-We are all creatures of habit and somehow, Harold lost his mindfulness and reverted back to old habits.
+We are all creatures of habit and somehow, Moe lost his mindfulness and reverted back to old habits.
 He overate and found excuses not to do exercise.
 Particularly over Succos, his sleeping habits were less than desirable and that ended up with eating late at night.

 Celebrations and extra food

 Nothing is more important than planning.
 You know when Yom Tov, Shabbos, or a family occasion is coming.
 Write down what you are going to eat ahead of time and navigate the situation the best you can.
 It will never be perfect, but it doesn’t have to be.
 Allow occasional treats—but the type, amount and timing also needs to be planned.

 Plan a healthy Yom Tov meal with YOU in mind.
 Just like on Shabbos, make sure there are healthy alternatives of your favorite dishes.
 There are a lot of healthy choices–use fruits or sorbets that are low sugar instead of cakes and cookies at every meal.

 When cooking, make sure to eat sitting down to avoid over-tasting.
 Put a piece of gum or a mint leaf in your mouth.
 The extra second it takes for you to remove the gum will give you time to think twice about tasting again and again!

 Avoid the “All or Nothing” approach to eating.
 If you overate at a meal or ate too much of an unhealthy food, move on and start making healthy, balanced choices again.
 Every small step helps.

 Make sure to have healthy snack foods handy.
 Overeating or eating too much of an unhealthy food often occurs because you are too hungry to make wise decisions, or there are no healthy alternatives.
 Keep cut up veggies, nuts, and fruits available for snacking.

 Portions matter—even on healthy foods.
 You are sitting at the table for a long time.
 Be careful!

-It took us a while to get Harold to understand how to navigate the Jewish year.
+It took us a while to get Moe to understand how to navigate the Jewish year.
 Eventually, he learned that he can still enjoy each Simcha without damaging his health, as long as he plans carefully and remembers the positive and negative ramifications of his actions.
 Ultimately, he was happy with just getting through certain times of the year without losing weight but also without gaining much either.
 When we can accomplish that, we “add hours to our day, days to your year and years to our life”.